QingXXiong/QingX/Limbo_Games_Walkthrough/Limbo_Games_Walkthrough.md

 One thing you need to pay attention is the momentum mechanics.
 What's momentum?
 Gaining speeds to go cross a big gap or something.
 Limbo requires a lot of prerun or dangling for getting through, otherwise you might die lots of times.

-Here are 2 cases where you need to get momentum:
+Here are 2 cases where you need to get momentum and the actions:

 - Swinging with something like a rope: dangling, that's, Go Left and Right
 - Jump Over something like a bear trap: keeping a distance, like the distance the boy walks in three steps